sonrabakarim/barlkk/_posts/2015-06-03-automating-ios-app-icon-creation.md

 # The Docker way

 Given I already had Docker installed I simply went ahead and used that.
-Following is a loose outline of the steps I followed.
+Following are the steps I followed.
 Please adapt these to meet your needs.
 The approach will work for both Windows and Mac users and requires a total of zero dollars to do.

 # Run an Ubuntu container

-With Docker installed and running ([install instructions for](http://habd.as/simple-websites-jekyll-docker/#install-docker)) go ahead and *start an Ubuntu shell using terminal*:
+With Docker installed and running ([install instructions for Mac](http://habd.as/simple-websites-jekyll-docker/#install-docker)) go ahead and **start an Ubuntu shell using a terminal**:

 ```sh
 docker run -it ubuntu:14.04 /bin/bash